dwmkerr/crosswords-js/README.md

 #### 1c.
 Manual setup

-If the scripts above failed or don't suit your environment...
+If the script above failed or doesn't suit your environment...

 1. Ensure you are using Node LTS.
-I recommend using [Node Version Manager][10] to make it easier to keep up to date:
+We recommend using [Node Version Manager][10] to make it easier to keep up to date:

 ```bash
 # Install/update node to latest long-term-support (LTS) version, and install/update npm to latest version.